 You can find further information in the SMA-focused section.

 The government want as many people as possible take up the offer of a COVID-19 vaccination when it is their turn.
-The NHS website includes information here on how you will be invited and what happens next.
+The NHS website includes information here about the vaccine, how you will be invited, how to book and what happens at the appointment.

 FAQs answered by Professor Jonathan Van-Tam, Deputy Chief Medical Officer are here.

 NHS information includes advice on how to avoid catching and spreading coronavirus and on how to wash your hands properly.
 Guidance for ventilating indoor spaces to stop the spread of coronavirus is here.